WiamDali/WiamDali/README.md

-### <center> Hi there 👋 </center>
+### <center> 👋 </center>
-### I introduce myself as an AI passionate with a knack for numbers.
+### AI passionate with a knack for numbers.
 I'm an  Applied Math.
 Engineer, specializing in Artificial Intelligence.
 Currently, I'm kicking it as an AI Consultant 👨🏻‍🏫 where I get to play with Data Science and lead projects that solve real-world problems using AI magic 🪄.

 What fires me up?
 AI and new tech!

-My GitHub is like my secret lab where I unleash all sorts of personal projects.
+My GitHub is  my secret lab where I unleash all sorts of personal projects.
 It's my playground where I get to experiment🧪, tinker, and let my imagination 💭 run wild.
-I mean, who says work can't be fun, right?
+I mean, why not?

 Watching how AI can transform industries and make the world a better place?
 That's the stuff that gives me an extra skip in my step.

 But here's the deal, it's not just about being a tech whiz.
-I'm all about building connections and creating a chill, collaborative vibe.
-Teamwork and good vibes?
+I'm all about building connections and creating a chill🍻, collaborative vibe.
+Teamwork and good vibes ?
 Count me in😉!

 So, if you're after an AI enthusiast who knows their stuff but also knows how to have a laugh, look no further.